Ensuring better health for all through artificial intelligence and machine learning research.

-CTSI's Community Engagement and Research Program (CERP) team members Dr. Keith Norris and Dr. Alejandra Casillas co-lead the NIH's West Hub of the AIM-AHEAD consortium, the Artificial Intelligence/Machine Learning Consortium to Advance Health Equity and Researcher Diversity.
+CTSI's Community Engagement and Research Program (CERP) team members Dr. Keith Norris and Dr. Alejandra Casillas co-lead the NIH's West Hub of the AIM-AHEAD consortium.

 About